lmas/opensimplex/README.md

     time frames hold the evolution of the 1D line shape, smoothly changing over time, also as dictated by OpenSimplex noise.
 The last frame will match up smoothly to the first frame again.

+    This function can be useful for e.g. the generation of seamlessly-looping animated closed shapes.

     The algorithm uses OpenSimplex noise in 4 dimensions.
 The first two dimensions are used to describe a circle in space, which get projected onto